 A VPS hosting account guarantees you a specific amount of resources at any given moment.
 This ensures your website has the resources needs based on the expected volumes of traffic you receive.

-A VPS hosting account is still a shared account, however, the number of accounts are limited in order to persevere the guaranteed allotted resources for your website.
+A VPS hosting account is still a shared account, however, the number of accounts is limited in order to persevere the guaranteed allotted resources for your website.

 If your website experiences massive spikes in traffic you may need a dedicated server to handle the loads required to keep your site up and running.
 A dedicated server means there is no one else sharing your resources, which makes your server response time lightning quick.